Ria424/developers-animatesdk-docs/Library_object/Library13.md

 #### Usage

-*library.renameItem(name)*
+Library.renameItem(name)

 #### Parameters

-**name** A string that specifies a new name for the library item.
+**name** `string`; Specifies a new name for the library item.

 #### Returns

-A Boolean value of true if the name of the item changes successfully, *false* otherwise.
+`boolean`; *true* if the name of the item changes successfully, *false* otherwise.
 If multiple items are selected, no names are changed, and the return value is *false* (to match user interface behavior).

 #### Description

-Method; renames the currently selected library item in the Library panel.
+Method; Renames the currently selected library item in the Library panel.

 #### Example